nikitasharma14/Portfolio/_pages/about.md

   - /about.html
 ---

-I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, Artificial Intelligence, and Digital & Sensing Technologies**.
+A transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, Artificial Intelligence, and Digital & Sensing Technologies**.

 I apply human-centered design *(to understand people and their needs)*, behavioural science *(to support sustainable behaviour change)*, and artificial intelligence *(to develop intelligent and personalized solutions)* to design, evaluate, and implement digital health and sensing technologies that empower individuals, support healthcare professionals, and contribute to healthier societies.